-The RCOE School Safety Plan is updated annually in March of each school year by RCOE staff.
-During the 2020-21 school year, the plan was reviewed and updated in December 2021.
+The RCOE School Safety Plan is updated annually by March of each school year by RCOE staff and probation officials.
+During the 2021 - 2022 school year, the plan was reviewed by administrators, school staff, and probation representatives in December 2021.
+The School Safety Plan is discussed regularly at leadership, staff, and management team meetings.